soz-live/soz-live.github.io/docs/docs.md

 ## Repos

-A hierarchial list of Classes in each repo, with links to documentation for each Class.
+A hierarchial list of Classes in each repo, with links to documentation for each Class.<br>
 Each entry is a link to the documentation for the particular class which specifies Class properties and Class Functions: <br>

 - [soz-live](/repos/soz-live.html) - Main repo, with all of the core functionality included.
 - [soz-misc](/repos/soz-misc.html) - additional repo with Miscelaneous classes and scripts.